z-tech/space-adventures/README.md

 ![alt text](http://oi58.tinypic.com/2iazatz.jpg "Mystery space adventure screenshot")

-## Aventure Guide
+## Adventure Guide

-The adventure was designed to be stand alone, but if you find yourself lost at any point, you may refer to this list of actions (in chronological order).
+The adventure was designed to be stand alone with no instructions, kinda like [Myst](http://en.wikipedia.org/wiki/Myst) the grapic adventure puzzle video game.
+If you find yourself lost at any point, you may refer to this list of actions (written in chronological order).

 *brackets mean type the value of the text in the brackets(e.g. [Full name] for me = Andrew Zitek)